-DMA\DARn field descriptions
+DMA DARn field descriptions

-Field Description DAR DAR ntains the byte address used by the DMA controller to write data.
-The DARn is typically 0-modulo-dsize boundary-that is, on the natural alignment of the destination data.
+Field Description DAR DAR Each DAR contains the byte address used by the DMA controller to write data.
+The DARn is typically aligned on a 0-modulo-dsize boundary-that is, on the natural alignment of the destination data.
 Restriction: Bits 31-20 of this register must be written with one of only several allowed values.
 Each of these allowed values corresponds to a valid region of the device's memory map.
 The allowed values are: